 May God work so that they understand NCF ministry, put priority on both their jobs and KNCF, have a good Christian influence in their daily lives; can commit their time, prayer, and finances to KNCF.

-3. that God bless and give Hyesook, the Director, Carol, our cooperating missionary, and Sunghae, our secretary, wisdom, harmony, health, strength and the Holy Spirit to do the Lord's ministry.
+3. that God bless and give Hyesook, the Director and EunKoung our part time secretary, wisdom, harmony, health, strength and the Holy Spirit to do the Lord's ministry.

 4. that we trust the Lord for KNCF finances.